Boundaries for Women - Video Course

 There’s a secret to saying “no” that women aren’t told.

-Most women are never taught how to set healthy boundaries in their relationships.
+Most women are never taught how to bring their own needs into their relationships.
 But, it’s a process that any woman can learn.

 If you struggle with feeling overwhelmed, resentful, or guilty, there is hope.
 If you wrestle with expressing your own opinion, needs, or concerns, you can grow stronger.
 You can learn to value yourself in the same way that God values you.